TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 Enter information as required and click **Create Clusters**, and a cluster begins to be created.
 You may check status from the list of clusters.
 It takes about 10 minutes to create; more time may be required depending on the cluster setting.

-> [Caution]
-> With a cluster created, a default node group is created.
-After a default node group is created, the number of nodes cannot be modified.
-When you need more nodes, a new node group must be created.

 ### Querying Clusters